jbirnick/jbirnick.github.io/content/_index.md

 - the language(s) of logic and computation
   * applying category theory to computing, data science, engineering, logic, AI, and other sciences
   * interactive proof assistants and automatic theorem proving, as well as formal verification of software, and combining computer algebra with formal verification of proofs
+- "nonlinear algebra"
+  * applying (real, computational, tropical) algebraic geometry to statistics, differential equations, and optimization
-- applied mathematics, optimization, data science
+- optimization and its relation to data science
-  * probability and statistics
   * all sorts of (mostly continuous) optimization, also in combination with probability/statistics
   * computational optimal transport
-  * applying algebraic geometry
+- (computational) statistics / data science
+  * probability and statistics
+  * inverse problems
+  * causality and its interplay with the next two bulletpoints
   * machine learning
 - artificial intelligence